 Click to open

 MCB 60.
-Cellular Biology and Molecular Medicine
+Cellular Biology and Molecular Medicine (fall course)

 This course provides an introduction to the principles of molecular and cellular biology and their connections to biomedicine.
 We explore how medical syndromes provide insights into biological processes and how biological mechanisms underlie human disease and physiology.
 Topics range from DNA repair, protein folding and vesicle transport to metabolism, cell migration and cancer.
 Lectures focus on the experimental evidence for key concepts, and the weekly sections comprise of a semester-long discovery-based research project investigating DNA damage response in yeast.

 The courses below will fulfill the intermediate course requirement, with all students taking MCB 60 and at least one other course within this selection.
 Two courses focus on biochemistry (MCB 63 and MCB 65) while the other two courses tackle cell biology (MCB 64 and MCB 68).
 Furthermore, two courses have a perspective closely linked to human health (MCB 63 and MCB 64), while the other two are more singly focused on fundamental science concepts (MCB 65 and MCB 68).
 This distribution is illustrated in the table below.
 Note that spring courses MCB 64, MCB 65 and MCB 68 do not require MCB 60, allowing students to start an intermediate course sequence in the spring.

 MCB 63.
 Biochemistry and Molecular Medicine (fall course)